LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

    This method protects a portion of a page.
-If code inside the given capture block throws an error or a ``fail`` method is executed inside the capture block then the error is not allowed to propagate outside the protected capture block.
+If code inside the given capture block throws an error or a ``fail`` method is executed inside the capture block, then the error is not allowed to propagate outside the protected capture block.
 This means that a ``fail`` will only halt the execution of the rest of the code in the protect capture, and execution will resume starting with the code following that capture.